poggenpower/mqtt_tree/README.md

 ## Setup
-as this is in a really early stage setup is a little bit rough.
+as this is in a really early stage setup is a little bit rough. change the lines near the end of mqtt_client.py to your needs.
+If you are not using TLS, don't set the ssl context.
-Change the line `self.connect("haus.wupp", 1883, 60)` in file `mqtt_client.py` to your needs.
-For option check the paho documentation.

 ## Run
 `python mqtt_tree.py` should do the job.